Kutimo/VueAvonova/README.md

 npm run test:unit
 ```

+-**Login page:**

+Login is done with supabase where the user is already authenticated beforehand just like it would be in the case of a Avonova customer, and is then redirected to the home page if the user session is validated from supabase.
+There are 5 customer email accounts in the DB;
+info@greenenergy.as
+sales@techsolutions.as
+support@healthcorp.as
+info@ecobuild.as
+contact@novatech.no
+password is **admin** for all of them.

 -**Test Coverage:**

 Unit testing of code is done to ensure that the smaller pieces of code behaves as expected ie. components, functions, etc.